Norditech-AB/Incredible-API-Cookbook/01-getting-started/README.md

 **Learn the fundamentals step-by-step with simple, easy-to-understand examples.**

-Each file focuses on one concept so you can learn at your own pace - **even if you've never written code before!**

 ## 🌟 Start Here: Hello World!

-**🎯 Brand new to APIs?** Start with our Hello World example - it's designed to be understood by anyone:
+**Brand new to APIs?** Start with Hello World - designed for anyone:

 ```bash
 python 0_hello_world.py
 ```

-This single file will teach you:
+This teaches you:

 - How APIs work (in plain English!)
-- What just happened when you called the API
+- What happens when you call the API
-- Why this simple example is actually amazing
+- Why this simple example is amazing
 - What incredible things you can build next

-## 📚 Complete Learning Path
+## 📚 Learning Path

-After Hello World, continue with these 5 detailed tutorials:
+Complete these tutorials in order:

-1. **🌟 Hello World** - Your very first API call (anyone can understand!)
+1. **🌟 Hello World** - Your first API call (perfect for beginners!)
 2. **🔰 Basic Chat** - Learn the fundamentals
 3. **🤖 Multiple Models** - Try different AI models
 4. **💬 Conversations** - Chat back and forth with AI
-5. **🌊 Streaming** - See responses appear in real-time
+5. **🌊 Streaming** - See responses in real-time
 6. **⚡ Functions** - Give AI special powers

 ## ⚡ Quick Start